The following video tutorial explains all the different file formats in Encord.

 Image sequences can be created when importing files into Encord, or by batching images already sorted in Files into image sequences.

-Video files can be uploaded onto the Encord platform and annotated frame by frame, enabling you to track elements within the video.
-Even though frames are treated as individual images when being annotated, the video itself constitutes a single data package.
+Video files can be uploaded or registered on the Encord platform and annotated frame by frame, allowing you to track elements throughout the video.
+While each frame is treated as an individual image during annotation, the video remains a single data package.

 The following video formats, contains, and codecs are supported.